 See a show at the Capitol Theater.

-For a fun time, you can combine your movie show with a reservation at J. Morgan’s Steakhouse.
+For a fun time, you can combine your movie with a reservation at J. Morgan’s Steakhouse.
 This is one of the top-rated places to eat in Montpelier, and the food is superb.
-However, prices are mid-range to high depending on what kind of meals you like to eat.
+Prices can be a little high, but it’s worth the splurge!

 Take a photo at the Coburn Covered Bridge.